-Why not take time to enjoy a cycling holiday pedalling through the awesome alpine valleys of Upper Bavaria in Germany from the oompah bands of Munich’s beer gardens to the classical delights of Mozart’s Salzburg?
+Why not take time to enjoy cycling holidays in Germany, pedalling through the awesome alpine valleys of Upper Bavaria and from the oompah bands of Munich’s beer gardens to the classical delights of Mozart’s Salzburg?

-At Cycle Breaks we offer self-guided cycling holidays from 5 to 8 nights in Austria/Germany and Western Europe, including a cycling holiday around the lakes and mountains of Upper Bavaria.
+At Cycle Breaks we offer self guided cycling holidays from 5 to 8 nights in Austria/Germany and Western Europe, including bike tours around the lakes and mountains of Upper Bavaria.
 Our well-researched routes focus on great things to see from the most awe-inspiring vistas to hidden local, architectural gems.
-What’s more, we pick out great places to stay ourselves from a cyclist’s perspective and ensure that there are plenty of places to savour real local flavours along the way.
+What’s more, we pick out great places to stay ourselves from a cyclist’s perspective and ensure that there are plenty of places to savour real local flavours along the way

 In Germany our cycling holidays include opportunities to explore Bavaria’s best bits by bike starting in lively Munich and including smart spa towns and the historic salt route which leads through the ever-charming Berchtesgardener Land across the border to Austria and Salzburg.

 A high level of personal service is at the heart of everything we do.
 We pride ourselves on offering a wide range of inspiring holiday destinations and also provide cycling tours from Passau on the German border along the river Danube into Austria.

 Cycling Holidays Germany – click here to browse our Bavaria cycling tours, Danube bike tour and Austrian cycling holidays .